d2s/Documentation/docs/SingleTask.md

 ## Execute single tasks

 Execute single tasks is a **two step** operation, one for **estimation** (dry-run) and one for the **real task**.
-If the `Information` button is ticked on a popup view is automatically presented after both tasks.Single tasks can be executed either by selecting the `Execute` button or a (if enabled) double click on the selected task.
-Both methods is a two step operation.
+A popup view is automatically presented after both tasks.
+A single task is executed either by **double click** on the selected task/row.

 ![Main view](screenshots/master/main0.png)

 The process info is updated when either a estimation task is executing or if a scheduled task is executing.
 There are five numbers in bottom page.
 Only version 3.x counts the number of remote directories.
-The numbers are files to be transferred and remote numbers. </div>
+The numbers are files to be transferred and remote numbers.

 ### Estimating and Executing